|

 RAF AIRCRAFT

-Nimrod is a development of the basic Comet No 4C airframe that dates from the late 1940s.
-Both the current variants are descended from the original Nimrod MR Mark 1 version (first flight May 1967) upgraded during the 1980s.
+Nimrod was a development of the basic Comet No 4C airframe that dates from the late 1940s.

-The second version is the R Mark 1, an aircraft specially fitted out for the gathering of electronic intelligence and only three are known to be in service.
-This is a highly secret aircraft that has been in RAF service since 1971 and about which little is known except that has been spotted on patrol over the Baltic Sea.
-The Nimrod R1s are externally distinguishable from the maritime reconnaissance version by the absence of the magnetic anomaly detection tail booms and a distinctive pod on the leading edge of the port wing.
+The second version was the R Mark 1, an aircraft specially fitted out for the gathering of electronic intelligence and only three were known to be in service.
+This was a highly secret aircraft that had been in RAF service since 1971 and about which little was known except that had been spotted on patrol over the Baltic Sea.
+The Nimrod R1s were externally distinguishable from the maritime reconnaissance version by the absence of the magnetic anomaly detection tail booms and a distinctive pod on the leading edge of the port wing.
 In-flight refuelling probes were added in 1982.

 Under a £2.2 billion contract in July 1996, the Nimrod upgrade programme involved 21 Nimrod MR2 aircraft to Maritime Reconnaissance Attack 4 (MRA4) standard, together with training and integrated logistics support packages.

-Nimrod MRA4 will have a reach extending to some 6,000 miles, compared to the current MR2 capability of some 3800 miles.
-Rolls BR710 engines replace RR Spey engines.
-Other capability improvements over MR2 include increased time on station, a major improvement in overall sensor performance and weapon carrying capability.
+Nimrod MR4A was to have a reach extending to some 6,000 miles, compared to the previous MR2 capability of some 3,800 miles.
+Rolls BR710 engines replaced RR Spey engines.
+Other capability improvements over MR2 included increased time on station, a major improvement in overall sensor performance and weapon carrying capability.
 The new digital, integrated mission system features the Searchwater 2000 radar, UYS503/AQS970 sonar, DASS 2000 ECM, and EL/L8300UK ESM.
-The crew complement has reduced by 25%.
+The crew complement was reduced by 25%.

-Weapons will include torpedoes (Tigerfish), AGM-84 Harpoon anti-ship missiles (range 50 nautical miles) or AIM-9 Sidewinder air-to-air missiles for defence against hostile aircraft.
+Weapons included torpedoes (Tigerfish), AGM-84 Harpoon anti-ship missiles (range 50 nautical miles) or AIM-9 Sidewinder air-to-air missiles for defence against hostile aircraft.

 NIMROD MR2 Specifications